 Chapter 11: The Invisible Railroads: Mill and Plant Switchers; Rail Car Fleets, pp. 392-408;

 Chapter 12: Survivors: Moscow, Camden & San Augustine, pp. 409-417;

 Dedication, pg.
 464.

-White River Productions, hardcover with jacket, 464 pages, 8.5 x 11 x 1.5 in., B&W and Color photographs and illustrations, maps, locomotive rosters.
+White River Productions, hardcover with jacket, 464 pages, 8.5 x 11 x 1.5 in., Black-and-White and Color photographs and illustrations, maps, locomotive rosters.